-- (b) Statement of the prospective bidder of all its ongoing government and private contracts, including contracts awarded but not yet started, if any, whether similar or not similar in nature and complexity to the contract to be bid (Annex "A" Form 1); and - (c) Statement of the bidder's Single Largest Completed Contract (SLCC) similar to the contract to be bid, except under conditions provided under the rules (Annex "A" Form 2); and - (d) Special PCAB License in case of Joint Ventures and registration for the type and cost of the contract to be bid; and - (e) Original copy of Bid Security.
+- (b) Statement of the prospective bidder of all its ongoing government and private contracts, including contracts awarded but not yet started, if any, whether similar or not similar in nature and complexity to the contract to be bid (Annex "A" Form 1); and - (c) Statement of the bidder's Single Largest Completed Contract (SLCC) similar to the contract to be bid, except under conditions provided under the rules (Annex "A" Form 2); - a.
+The statement of SLCC shall be accompanied by a Certificate of Final Acceptance issued by the owner, or a final rating of at least Satisfactory in the Constructors Performance Evaluation System (CPES).
+In the case of contracts with the private sector, an equivalent document shall be submitted.
+(Section 23.4.2.5 of the Revised IRR of Republic Act No. 9184).; and - (d) Special PCAB License in case of Joint Ventures and registration for the type and cost of the contract to be bid; and - (e) Original copy of Bid Security.
 If in the form of a Surety Bond, submit also a certification issued by the Insurance Commission or original copy of Notarized Bid Securing Declaration (Annex "B" Form 1); and - (f) Project Requirements, which shall include the following: - a.
 Organizational chart for the contract to be bid (Annex "B" Form 2); - b.
-List of contractor's key personnel (e.g., Project Manager, Project Engineers, Materials Engineers, and Foremen), to be assigned to the contract to be bid, with their complete qualification and experience data (Annex "B" Form 3); - c.
-List of contractor's major equipment units, which are owned, leased, and/or under purchase agreements, supported by proof of ownership or certification of availability of equipment from the equipment lessor/vendor for the duration of the project, as the case may be (Annex "B" Form 5); and - (g) Original duly signed Omnibus Sworn Statement (OSS) and if applicable, Original Notarized Secretary's Certificate in case of a corporation, partnership, or cooperative; or Original Special Power of Attorney of all members of the joint venture giving full power and authority to its officer to sign the OSS and do acts to represent the Bidder (Annex "B" Form 6).
+Original of duly signed list of contractor's key personnel (e.g., Project Manager, Project Engineers, Materials Engineers, and Foremen), to be assigned to the contract to be bid, with their complete qualification and experience data (Annex "B" Form 3, 4a, 4b & 4c); - c.
+Original of duly signed list of contractor's major equipment units, which are owned, leased, and/or under purchase agreements, supported by proof of ownership or certification of availability of equipment from the equipment lessor/vendor for the duration of the project, as the case may be (Annex "B" Form 5); and

+(g) Original duly signed Omnibus Sworn Statement (OSS) and if applicable, Original Notarized Secretary's Certificate in case of a corporation, partnership, or cooperative; or Original Special Power of Attorney of all members of the joint venture giving full power and authority to its officer to sign the OSS and do acts to represent the Bidder (Annex "B" Form 6).